clj-commons/clooj/README.md

 ### more work needed
 clooj is a work in progress.
 Your suggestions, criticisms and code contributions are appreciated.

-### known problems
-There is currently no way to edit a project's project.clj file from inside clooj.

 -- Arthur Edelstein